Damans227/random-cars-microservice/README.md

-# Random-Cars-Webservice
+# Random-Cars-Microservice

-Random-Cars-Webservice is a spring-boot and elasticsearch based REST-API web service that allows you to perform CRUD operations by leveraging different HTTP METHODS such as GET/PUT/POST/DELETE and explore random cars from various manufacturers.
+Random-Cars-Microservice is a spring-boot and elasticsearch based REST-API web service that allows you to perform CRUD operations by leveraging different HTTP METHODS such as GET/PUT/POST/DELETE and explore random cars from various manufacturers.
 This webservice offers an OPEN API based documentation to better understand all different endpoints available to the consumer.

 ## How to run the application